pvaret/spyrit/README.rst

 PREREQUISITES
 -------------

-**Spyrit** requires Python 2.7 or later, Qt 5.2 or later, and the PyQt5 bindings.
+**Spyrit** requires Python 3.6 or later, Qt 5.6 or later, and the PyQt5 bindings.
-On Ubuntu and other Debian-like OS, install the package ``python-qt5`` and you will be good to go.
+On Ubuntu and other Debian-like OS, install the package ``python3-pyqt5`` and you will be good to go.
+Alternatively, install it with pip: ``pip install PyQt5``

-On Windows, install Python 2.7 from http://www.python.org/ and the Windows binary PyQt5 package from http://www.riverbankcomputing.com/software/pyqt/download5 for Python 2.7.
+On Windows, install Python 3.6 or later from http://www.python.org/ and the Windows binary PyQt5 package from http://www.riverbankcomputing.com/software/pyqt/download5 for Python 3.6.

 Windows and Mac OS X users may want to download the latest binary release for their OS from our Website instead.